Non-local resources for error correction in quantum LDPC codes: Introduction

-Hypergraph product codes (HGP) \cite{tillich2013quantum} are a type of quantum low density parity check codes (qLDPC) that offer a promising alternative to surface codes.
-Both their encoding rate and distance scales favourably with the block size of the code, i.e., $ k \propto O(n^{\alpha})$ and $ d \propto O(n^{\beta})$, for some $\alpha, \beta >0 $.
-Recent work demonstrates that HGP codes exhibit high error correction thresholds \cite{bravyi2024high}, which means they can tolerate higher error rates before failing.
+Surface codes are but one example of a larger class of codes known as quantum low density parity check (qLDPC) codes \cite{Breuckmann:2021}.
+Inspired by classical LDPC codes, their quantum cousins are stabilizer codes where the weight of any stabilizer is bounded by a constant, and any qubit has overlap with no more than a constant number of stabilizer checks.
+Hypergraph product codes (HGP) \cite{tillich2013quantum} and Lifted product codes (LP) \cite{panteleev2021quantum} are types of qLDPC codes that offer promising alternatives to the surface code.
+Keeping the physical qubits $n$ fixed, these codes offer higher encoding rate, $k/n$, than the surface code.
+Both their encoding rate and distance scales favorably with the block size of the code.
+For the codes considered in this work, $k/n \propto O(n^{\xi})$ and $d \propto O(n^{\lambda})$, for some $0.5 < \xi < 1$ and $0 < \lambda < 0.5$.
+Recent work demonstrates that Bivariate-Bicycle codes (BB codes), which is a type of HGP code exhibits high thresholds \cite{bravyi2024high}, which means they can tolerate higher error rates before failing.
 This robustness makes them particularly well-suited for near-term quantum processors, where error rates are still relatively high.
 The high thresholds of HGP codes are achieved by utilizing advanced decoding algorithms, such as BPOSD \cite{roffe2020decoding} and BPLSD \cite{hillmann2024localized}, in combination with overlapping window techniques \cite{skoric2023parallel}, which efficiently manage the complex error patterns in these codes.
-However, HGP codes encounter difficulties with stabilizer measurement because their stabilizers are non-local.
+However, both HGP and LP codes encounter difficulties with stabilizer measurement because their stabilizers are non-local.
 This requires complex operations that current technology finds challenging to implement.